Oguzzsancaktar/e-commerce/README.md

 second parameter is secret key , thirt parameter takes object to includes options like expiresIn

+## CROS ORIGIN !!!
+- Add Cors to dependencies and apply it as middlaware your server

 #### Middlevares
 - Middlevares takes simply three parameters, req,res,next
 - If next not calling your router wont work